scovia-achan/Experience_AI/README.md

 ## **How to Run the Code**
 1. Ensure that Python 3 is installed on your Raspberry Pi.
-2. Open a terminal and navigate to the directory containing `traffic_light.py`.
+2. Open a terminal and navigate to the directory containing `traffic_light.py` i.e. `src/traffic_light.py`
 3. Run the script using the following command:
    ```bash
    python3 traffic_light.py